scienxlab/redflag/docs/installation.md

 ## Optional dependencies

-For developers, there is an option to install `dev` dependencies: `pip install redflag[dev]` to install all testing and documentation packages.
+For developers, there is an option to install `dev` dependencies: `pip install "redflag[dev]"` to install all testing and documentation packages.

 If you want to help develop `redflag`, please read [Development](development.md).